Fluffy Divinity Candy Recipe

 Follow these simple steps for making the best Divinity from scratch:

-Firstly, set a large 6-8 quart sauce pot over medium heat and attach a candy thermometer to the side of the pot.
+Firstly, set a large 6-8 quart saucepan over medium heat and attach a candy thermometer to the side of the pot.

-Once the sugar mixture reaches 260 degrees F, turn the standing mixer on high.
-Working very carefully and holding onto the saucepot with pot holders, VERY SLOWLY pour the sugar syrup into the egg whites.
+Once the sugar mixture reaches 260 degrees F, turn the standing mixer on high speed.
+Working very carefully and holding onto the sauce pot with pot holders, VERY SLOWLY pour the sugar syrup into the egg whites.
 Take your time to pour a slow, thin stream so the sugar beats gently into the whites.

 Finally, beat in the chopped pecans.
 After the nuts are thoroughly mixed in, turn off the mixer.

-Set out a large sheet of parchment or wax paper.
+Set out a large sheet of parchment paper or wax paper.
 Spray two spoons with nonstick cooking spray – or you can butter them.
-Then, use the spoons to portion out small 2 teaspoon dollops of Divinity Candy.
+Then, use the spoons to portion out small 2-teaspoon dollops of mounds of Divinity Candy.
 Place onto the paper.